OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 })
 ```

-Wrap your code in the function `setImmediate` to prevent timeouts (you may or may not need to do this), then call <code>Java.perform</code> to use Frida's methods for dealing with Java.
-Afterwards retrieve a wrapper for the class that implements the <code>OnClickListener</code> interface and overwrite its <code>onClick</code> method.
-Unlike the original, the new version of <code>onClick</code> just writes console output and *doesn't exit the app*.
+Wrap your code in the function `setImmediate` to prevent timeouts (you may or may not need to do this), then call `Java.perform` to use Frida's methods for dealing with Java.
+Afterwards retrieve a wrapper for the class that implements the `OnClickListener` interface and overwrite its `onClick` method.
+Unlike the original, the new version of `onClick` just writes console output and *doesn't exit the app*.
 If you inject your version of this method via Frida, the app should not exit when you click the "OK" dialog button.

 Save the above script as `uncrackable1.js` and load it: